August 27, 2019

 Keto diet was originally invented to treat neurological diseases like epilepsy.
 Now it has been found that it can treat a wide range of disorders, such as:

-Cancer: Keto diet is now being studied as a potential supportive treatment for cancer and reduction of tumor growth.
+Cancer: Ketogenic diet is now being studied as a potential supportive treatment for cancer and reduction of tumor growth.

 Heart disease: Keto diet can reduce risk factors for heart disease like blood pressure, body fat, blood sugar and cholesterol.

-Parkinson’s disease: Keto diet has been found to improve Parkinson’s disease symptoms in a study.
+Parkinson’s disease: Ketogenic diet has been found to improve Parkinson’s disease symptoms in a study.

 Alzheimer’s disease: Keto diet can also reduce Alzheimer’s disease symptoms and slow down its progression.